Western Michigan University

 - B.M., Oberlin College

+In the Spring of 2018, Ratner participated in the world premiere of Shostakovich’s own arrangement of his Symphony #13 for two pianos, bass soloist, and male chorus.
+In 2017 he traveled to Bulgaria to perform a concert of Verdi and Wagner arias with the Ruse Philharmonic Orchestra.
 He was awarded a 2010–11 Fulbright grant to perform in recital, give lectures and master classes, direct an American chamber opera and research Russian art song at the St. Petersburg Conservatory in the Russian Federation.
 In 2011 he toured the eastern United States with a recital of songs by Russian and Russian-American composers, beginning with a performance at the Russian Cultural Center in Washington, D.C.
 He also collaborated with the Bach Ensemble of Naples Florida for performances of Messiah as well as a mixed program of sacred music that was toured to Germany and the Czech Republic.

 Ratner′s career also includes more than two decades of experience as an opera director.
 He learned his craft assisting directors at major opera houses including Covent Garden (London), the Metropolitan Opera, Munich Opera, San Francisco Opera, Lyric Opera of Chicago, Santa Fe Opera and the Spoleto Festival in Italy, where he worked with eminent composer Gian Carlo Menotti.
 From 1994 to 1999 served as artistic director of Chicago Opera Theater, Chicago′s second largest opera company, and previously held the same position with Chamber Opera Chicago from 1984 to 1993.
 He has staged professional productions throughout the United States.